 Massimo Scaringella is a contemporary art independent curator and cultural events organizer.
 For over thirty years of activity in Italy and abroad he has presented innumerable Italian and foreign artists, many of them belonging to new generations and today highly valued in the international field.

 Born in Rome on 1953, he lives in Rome and Buenos Aires.
 He curated or collaborated with more than 250 contemporary art exhibitions in 40 countries, being in direct contact with the local reality of diverse cultures and contemporary world, thus creating an exchange bridge between Italian art and the rest of the world, particularly in Latin America, where he has been Artistic Director of the 4th edition of The End of the World Biennial (Bienal del Fin del Mundo) 2014/2015.
-He is Director and founder of 'ars maxjer contemporanea - vanguardist cultural projects' and in 2017 he has been appointed curator of the National Pavilion of Ivory Coast at the 57th International Art Exhibition La Biennale di Venezia and invited curator of the International Biennial of Curitiba´17.
+In 2016 he was appointed invited curator in the V Biennial of Engraving of Lima, and in 2017 curator of the National Pavilion of Ivory Coast at the 57th International Art Exhibition La Biennale di Venezia and invited curator of the International Biennial of Curitiba´17.

 On 1977 he started aside Italo Mussa his active path through the Roman avant-garde, specially in the Pastificio Cerere.
 Since 1990 he devotes himself to the spreading of Italian art abroad, curating numerous collective and personal itinerant art exhibitions and collaborating with public and private spaces, mainly in Rome.
 Since 2000 he worked at the "Contemporary Art" sector of the Italian Ministry of Foreign Affairs, participating in the creation of the renown "Farnesina Collection of Italian Art of the 20th Century".

-He curated or collaborated with more than 250 contemporary art exhibitions in the following 40 countries: Italy; Argentina, Chile, Uruguay, Peru, Brazil, Mexico, USA; France, Germany, Austria, Spain, Belgium, United Kingdom, Sweden, Romania, Serbia, Bulgaria, Russia, Portugal; China, Japan, Kazakistan, Thailand, Korea, Indonesia, Taiwan, India, Turkey, Lebanon, Persian Gulf; Egiypt, Morocco, Ethiopia, Libya, Kenya, Mozambique, Angola, Zimbabwe and Australia.
+He has presented contemporary art exhibitions in Italy; Argentina, Chile, Uruguay, Peru, Brazil, Mexico, USA; France, Germany, Austria, Spain, Belgium, United Kingdom, Sweden, Romania, Serbia, Bulgaria, Russia, Portugal; China, Japan, Kazakistan, Thailand, Korea, Indonesia, Taiwan, India, Turkey, Lebanon, Persian Gulf; Egiypt, Morocco, Ethiopia, Libya, Kenya, Mozambique, Angola, Zimbabwe; Australia and New Zealand.
 He also wrote numerous critical texts and articles in the specialised press (Il Tempo dell’Arte, Artribune).